neunenak/diskonaut/README.md

 ```

 ## Contributing
 Contributions of any kind are very much welcome.
-If you think `diskonaut` is cool and you'd like to hack at it, feel free to look through the issues.
-Take a look especially at ones marked "help wanted" or "good first issue".
+If you think `diskonaut` is
+cool and you'd like to hack at it, feel free to look through the issues.
+Take a
+look especially at ones marked "help wanted" or "good first issue".
+Also, if
-Also, if you found a bug or have an idea for a new feature, please feel free to open an issue to discuss it.
+you found a bug or have an idea for a new feature, please feel free to open an
+issue to discuss it.

-For more detailed information, please see the CONTRIBUTING.md file at the root of this repository.
+For more detailed information, please see the CONTRIBUTING.md file at the root
+of this repository.

-If at any point you feel stuck, are unsure how to begin or what to work on, please do not hesitate to reach out to me personally: aram@poor.dev
+If at any point you feel stuck, are unsure how to begin or what to work on,
+please do not hesitate to reach out to me personally: [greg@everydayimshuflin.com](mailto:greg@everydayimshuflin.com)

+## Development history

+`diskonaut` was originally developed by Aram Drevekenin, `@imsnif` on Github.
+This version is a maintained fork created by Greg Shuflin, `@neunenak` on
+Github, in November 2025.

+The original version of the crate is published at: <https://crates.io/crates/diskonaut>

 ## License
 MIT